clef-men/article_tmc/popl25-author-response.md

 We would distinguish several levels of rigour when presenting an algorithm in scientific publications in a given domain:

-1. Domain experts present their informal reasoning, their intution for the correctness of the algorithm.
+1. Domain experts present their informal reasoning, their intuition for the correctness of the algorithm.

 2. A pen-and-paper mathematical proof.

-3. A proof mechanized in a proof assistant.
+3. A proof that is mechanized in a proof assistant.

 Going from one level to the next is in general a significant achievement, which can often justify a publication if it involves new techniques or insights.
 (Sometimes we are lucky and it turns out to be very easy, and then it's not clearly a contribution.)

-We would argue that the Leijen and Lorenzen correctness argument is at level "2-", in-between a pen-and-paper proof and an informal argument -- it could be described as "mostly-formal".
+We would argue that the and Lorenzen's correctness argument is at level "2-", in-between a pen-and-paper proof and an informal argument -- it could be described as "mostly-formal".
 If it was fully at level 2, then it should be easy to answer the following questions